Photo: HAdW/T. Schwerdt

-Francesco Locatello is a Senior Applied Scientist at Amazon Web Services (AWS).
-He is leading the Causal Representation Learning research team, where he is pursuing fundamental research in machine learning, artificial intelligence, and causality.
+Before, he was a Senior Applied Scientist at Amazon Web Services (AWS).
+He led the Causal Representation Learning research team, where he pursued fundamental research in machine learning, artificial intelligence, and causality.

 He co-advises PhD students across multiple institutions:

-Francesco Montagna, Univeristy of Genoa, co-advised with Lorenzo Rosasco and Nicoletta Noceti
+Francesco Montagna, University of Genoa and ELLIS, co-advised with Lorenzo Rosasco and Nicoletta Noceti

 Siddhartha Gairola, MPI and ELLIS, co-advised with Bernt Schiele